Spinach: Its Acne-Clearing Properties Revealed

 Another common pesticide is DDT, which was banned by the USA in 1972 after cancer and birth defects emerged, but is still shipped out en masse to developing countries in South America where the insects are extra aggressive.
 Hence, imported spinach still contains DDT, and what’s more, DDT lingers in the soil for decades.
 Spinach grown in non-organic US fields still comes up positive for DDT occasionally.

 Compare this carnage to the trusted broccoli or asparagus.
-Broccoli is sprayed with chemicals sometimes, but pesticides don’t work as well on the plant, so farmers often don’t bother.
+Broccoli is sometimes sprayed, but pesticides don’t work as well on the plant, so farmers often don’t bother.
 Broccoli has dramatically less surface area too.
-Asparagus, meanwhile, enjoys complete immunity because insects find its taste weird, like the insect world version of marmite.
+Asparagus, meanwhile, enjoys complete immunity because insects find its taste weird, like marmite.

 Zinc – the number one mineral for clear skin (reduces acne by 49.8%)

-Alternatively, if you’re a walking cashpoint, then you can buy organic spinach.
-Compared to organic kale, it’s not a complete and utter rip-off, although it is more expensive than organic broccoli or celery.
+Alternatively, if you’re a walking cashpoint machine, you can purchase organic spinach.
+Compared to organic kale, it’s slightly more affordable, at least here in the UK.

 Conclusion – the verdict on spinach